kinshuk4/daily-coding-problem-solutions/problem801_850/README.md

 For example, given the string "figehaeci" and the set of characters {a, e, i}, you should return "aeci".

 If there is no substring containing all the characters in the set, return null.

+## Daily Coding Problem: Problem #836 [Medium]

+This problem was asked by Facebook.

+Given a function that generates perfectly random numbers between 1 and k (inclusive), where k is an input, write a function that shuffles a deck of cards represented as an array using only swaps.

+It should run in O(N) time.

+Hint: Make sure each one of the 52! permutations of the deck is equally likely.